 - Energy Services: Provides solutions to the utility industry, including power generation and transmission and distribution.
-The group has project experience that encompasses multi-disciplined engineering and design services as well as providing technical support during design, construction and plant operational phases.
+The group has highly technical project experience that encompasses multi-disciplined engineering and design services as well as providing technical support during design, construction and plant operational phases.
 The Company believes that the deregulation of the utilities industry and the aging of nuclear power plants offer the Company an opportunity to capture a greater share of professional services and project management requirements of the utilities industry.
-Electric utilities have prioritized transitioning their power generation assets to cleaner sources of energy.
+Electric utilities have prioritized transitioning their power generation assets to cleaner sources of energy and grid modernization initiatives.
 This expansion requires large-scale investment in the nation's transmission infrastructure to interconnect these renewable resources to the energy grid. - Aerospace Services: Provides engineering and technical services to the aerospace & defense industry.
 According to the Congressional Budget Office ("CBO"), the Department of Defense plans to spend over \$1 trillion in procurement-related aviation expenditures over the next three decades.
-Given RCM's customer account relationships with several of the largest defense prime contractors, the Company believes there is ample opportunity for engineering services and technical publication work, including production and procurement engineering services as well as the need for sustainment and development program publication services. - Process & Industrial Services: Provides engineering services to the industrial, chemical, commercial and oil and gas industries in the United States, Europe and Canada.
-With many companies in the chemical industry reprioritizing spending towards decarbonization technologies, many US chemical companies are expected to place an emphasis on renewable feedstocks and new carbon recycling technologies.
-The Company believes its process engineering services can play a vital role across this multibillion-dollar opportunity.
+Given RCM's customer account relationships with several of the largest defense prime contractors, the Company believes there is ample opportunity for engineering services and technical publication work, including production and procurement engineering services as well as the need for sustainment and development program publication services, data management and digital solutions. - Process & Industrial Services: Provides engineering services to the industrial, chemical, commercial and oil and gas industries in the United States, Europe and Canada.
+With many companies in the chemical industry reprioritizing spending towards decarbonization technologies, many U.S. chemical companies are expected to place an emphasis on renewable feedstocks and new carbon recycling technologies.
+The Company believes its process engineering services and specialized hydrogen capabilities can play a vital role across this multibillion-dollar opportunity.